botworld-wiki/beatburger.github.io/_bots/virus.md

 title: "Virus"
 name: "Virus"
-description: "Epic Brawler: Having higher health in exchange of damage reduction.
-Virus is one of the best bots in general.
-Virus acts potentially as a game changer in the arena, as well as performing extremely well in danger zone.
-Way to use Virus is spamming Hypercharge on it to release the ult quickly.
-Or else, equipping several rare ultimate cooldown boosters can makes Virus uses its ult rapidly. - Virus hacks into its foes, turning them against each other"
+description: "Epic Brawler: Having higher amount of health than usual in exchange of damage output reduction.
+Virus is considered one of the most viable bots in general.
+Virus performs extremely good in arena and can be a game changer, as well as helping clearing mega bot in danger zone. - Virus hacks into its foes, turning them against each other"
 imageUrl: "https://cdn.discordapp.com/attachments/885544735794692146/885549560108306464/virus.png"
 breadcrumbs:
   Bots: "/bots"